dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 }
 ```

-Dart has no way of knowing if that null-aware `?.` operator is useful or not.
+Dart had no way of knowing if that null-aware `?.` operator is useful or not.
 For all it knows, you could pass `null` to the function.
 But in null safe Dart,
 if you have annotated that function with the now non-nullable `List` type, then
 it knows `list` will never be `null`.
 That implies the `?.` will never do